meejah/magic-wormhole-protocols/dilated-file-transfer.md

 That said, we believe they're realistic features that _could_ make sense as future protocol expansions.

-Per advice in RFC 9170, it may be good to have 2 or more features present in the "first version" of the protocol to ensure this extension mechanism gets exercised.
-(XXX put "compression" in here? so then there's an optional feature?)

 ### Thumbnails

-Let us suppose that at some point in the future we decide to add `thumbnail: bytes` to the `Offer` messages.
+Suppose we decide to add `thumbnail: bytes` to the `Offer` messages.
 It is reasonable to imagine that some clients may not make use of this feature at all (e.g. CLI programs) and so work and bandwidth can be saved by not producing and sending them.

 This becomes a new `"feature"` in the protocol.